 “A group of 4/5 (what I think big) Orcas kept pushing/hitting my rudder.
 They stayed for about 40 minutes continuously hitting me.
 The sound of the banging and the fear of how bad the damage would be if and when they left took all the fun out of the encounter.
 They were not cute and dolphin sized, they were big and intimidating, and where I love to hear dolphins come up to breathe, the sound of the Orcas was terrifying.”

 What is the latest and most accurate information for sailors on orca presence?
 Over the last years since the presence of orcas with sailboats started in 2020 more research and resources has come out.
 There are some great initiatives out there to facilitate education, awareness and the latest on what to do as a sailor.

 Why do orca’s hit sailing boats?

 There are lots of theories and hypothesis and speculations out there.
 The latest analysis says “it’s horizontal playful behaviour of juveniles,” according to OrcaPortugal.

 How not to react to orca’s presence as a sailor or anyone

-Guns and home made explosives are being used trying to sent orca’s away.
+Guns and home-made explosives are being used to sent orca’s away.
 See the footage below.
-These practices can make them deaf resulting in not being able hunt, communicate, and navigate.
-Imagine someone showing up in your home throwing a home made explosive.
+Scientists say these practices can make them deaf, resulting in not being able to hunt, communicate, and navigate.
+Imagine someone showing up in your home throwing a home-made explosive.

 View this post on Instagram